JackDanger/twilio_contactable/README.markdown

     end

 Now anything posted to the index (or create, if you've hooked this up RESTfully) action will automatically work.
-If 4info.com sends you a response from a user the user record will be found by their phone number and, if User has a 'receive_sms' method defined, the record will receive the message that's just been sent.
+If a user sends 4info.com a message their user record on your site will (if User has a 'receive_sms' method defined) receive the message directly.

 That's it.
 Patches welcome, forks celebrated.